durs/node-ice/Readme.md

-::WARNING:: Partial ZeroC Ice client implementation
+::WARNING:: Partial ZeroC Ice RPC client implementation

 # node-ice

 This project provides a bridge to the ZeroC ICE RPC framework.

-Tested only with Node.js v 0.10.1 on Windows platform (Visual Studio 2010)
+Project tested only with Node.js v 0.10.1 on Windows platform (Visual Studio 2010)

 What follows is a simple example.
 Note that this hasn't yet even been fully implemented but this should give you an idea of what we're aiming for.

-Server slice declations:
+Server slice declarations:

 	module Monitoring
 	{